zer0-os/zOS/STYLE_GUIDE.md

 ## Intro

-This is a collection of choices/preferences/decisions around how to build within the Zero ecosystem.
+This is a collection of choices/preferences/decisions around how to build within the ZERO ecosystem.
 It is a collection of guidance intended to help keep things maintainable and provide some consistency across the project as well as related projects.
 It is also a repository of decisions that have been made including reasoning where appropriate, to reduce the need for repeat discussions.

 ## Components